SmartTech-LiveTrack/LiveTrackServer/README.md

 ## LiveTrack - Proposed Solution
 We provide a real time location tracking service via mobile devices and smart watches which and also offer an in-app accident detector with ability to help report emergencies.
-The app works based on an alogorithm whicj=h makes its calculation from acceleration readings from device's accelerometer and uses in-device gps for location tracking
+The app works based on an alogorithm which makes its calculation from acceleration readings from device's accelerometer and uses in-device gps for location tracking

 ## Our Stack